 Pursuant to Section 404 of the Sarbanes-Oxley Act of 2002, we are required to annually furnish a report by our management on our internal control over financial reporting.
 Such report must contain, among other matters, an assessment by our principal executive officer and our principal financial officer on the effectiveness of our internal control over financial reporting, including a statement as to whether or not our internal control over financial reporting is effective as of the end of our fiscal year.
 This assessment must include disclosure of any material weakness in our internal control over financial reporting identified by management.
 Performing the system and process documentation and evaluation needed to comply with Section 404 is both costly and challenging.
-In addition, under current SEC rules, if our public float is \$75 million or more as of the last business day of our most recently completed second fiscal quarter, we will be required to obtain an attestation report from our independent registered public accounting firm as to our assessment of the effectiveness of our internal control over financial reporting for our annual report on Form 10-K for that fiscal year, which may consume significant additional financial and managerial resources.
+In addition, under current SEC rules, if our public float is \$75 million or more as of the last business day of our most recently completed second fiscal quarter, we will be required to obtain an attestation report from our independent registered public accounting firm as to our assessment of the effectiveness of our internal control over financial reporting control over financial reporting resources.

 We have in the past discovered, and may in the future discover, areas of internal controls that need improvement.
 For example, during the fourth quarter of 2008, we discovered that we did not correctly apply generally accepted accounting principles relating to accounting for warrant liability because our accounting staff did not have adequate training or expertise, and determined that we had a material weakness in our internal control over financial reporting as of December 31, 2007.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected on a timely basis.
 For a detailed description of this material weakness and our remediation of this material weakness, see "Part II - Item 9A(T) - Controls and Procedures" of our annual report on Form 10-K for the year ended December 31, 2008.
-If we identify a material weakness in our internal control over financial reporting in the future, we may not be able to conclude that our internal control over financial reporting is effective, and we may need to implement expensive and time-consuming remedial measures.
-As a result of reductions in our workforce and other personnel departures that occurred in 2008 and 2009, we have experienced substantial turnover in our personnel responsible for performing activities related to our internal control over financial reporting.
+If we identify a material weakness in our internal control over financial reporting in the future, we may not be able to conclude that our internal control over financial reporting.
+Since July 2009, we have experienced substantial turnover in our personnel responsible for performing activities related to our internal control over financial reporting.
 Since July 2009, our president and chief operating officer, who has no formal education in finance or accounting, has served as our principal financial and principal accounting officer.
 We have used third-party contractors in an effort to maintain effective internal control over financial reporting, we could lose investor confidence in the accuracy and completeness of our financial reports, which could have a material adverse effect on our stock price.